People often ask me what to expect from learning Reiki and I tell them about 5 major benefits.

 Wouldn’t it be nice to have simple, easy-to-use tools to help you feel less fearful and angry, calm, centered, with more love toward yourself and others, no matter what stress you’re dealing with in your daily life?

-I offer Reiki classes because it’s an empowering, easy way to take care of yourself.
+Learning Reiki is an empowering, easy way to take care of yourself.

 A unique aspect of Reiki is that it’s very easy to learn and you can practice it on yourself.
 Once you’ve learned some easy techniques, you’ll have the ability to give yourself a mini-Reiki session every day, contributing to your own healing.